Roundups of things to do across Florida, including best beaches, best tiki bars, best kayaking, best camping, best trails and best places to visit.

 I had lived in Florida a long time before I discovered the rich and often tragic history of native Americans here.
 Here are six parks, museums and events that tell those stories.

 When the weather breaks, Floridians come out of the air conditioning and flock to campgrounds before the snowbird invasion.
-And yes, there really is a change in leaf color along I-10 in Florida’s Panhandle.
+Our choices for fall camping include four picks on the Florida-Georgia line, four in Central Florida and four more in South Florida.